Love Me Less

 "Love Me Less" is a song by American singer-songwriter MAX featuring American singer Quinn XCII from the former's third studio album, Colour Vision.
 It was released by Colour Vision Records and RED Music on April 5, 2019, as the lead single from the album and MAX's first single of 2019.
-A new version of the single dropped in September featuring Kim Petras.
+A new version of the single dropped in September featuring German singer Kim Petras.

 Promotion

 On March 20, 2019, MAX revealed the song, cover art, guest feature, and release date.